Beechworth: Tourism

-The music video for famous singer/actor Jason Donovan's 1989 hit "Too Many Broken Hearts" was filmed in Beechworth.
+The music video for singer/actor Jason Donovan's 1989 hit "Too Many Broken Hearts" was filmed in Beechworth.

 Sport

 The town has an Australian Rules football team (Beechworth Football Club) competing in the Tallangatta & District Football League.

 Golfers play at the Beechworth Golf Club on Balaclava Road.
 A dedicated cross-country and downhill mountain biking track, the Beechworth Mountain Bike Park, is maintained by the Beechworth Chain Gang Mountain Bike Club.
 Beechworth skate park is located close to the Beechworth pool.
 It has three bowls: one big, one medium and one small.
 Beechworth also has a swimming complex consisting of three pools of varying sizes for babies, kids and adults.
 The adult pool is about 25 metres long.
 It has five lanes and it is not very deep.
 It has an electric barbecue and also has a canteen with cold drinks and snacks.

 The Beechworth Wanderers Cricket Club currently play in the Wangaratta & District Cricket Association and have teams in A., A Reserve, B & C Grade, plus Under 16's, 14's and 12's.